 White whole wheat flour, whole wheat pastry flour, and all-purpose flour will all work as substitutes.
 Use the same amount of any of these.
 For my preferred gluten-free flour alternative, see below.

 ♥ How can I make the cookies gluten-free?

 For a gluten-free version, use gluten-free instant oats and a gluten-free flour blend.
 I recommend the following blend: ½ cup (60g) millet flour, 2 tablespoons (15g) tapioca flour, 2 tablespoons (15g) brown rice flour, and ½ teaspoon xanthan gum.
-Most store-bought gluten-free flour blends will work as well, as long as they’re measured like this.
+Most store-bought gluten-free flour blends (like this one!) will work as well, as long as they’re measured like this.

 ♥ Can I use coconut flour instead of the whole wheat flour?

 I do not recommend this substitution.
 Coconut flour behaves very differently than any other flour because it’s about 3 time as absorbent.
 If you do decide to use coconut flour, only add ¼ cup (28g).